 Enrolled students interested in obtaining a job should log on to the Colgate portal

 .
-Jobs can be found by looking for the "Student Employment" link under the "Quicklinks" in the left-hand sidebar.
-From there you can use the "Find A Job" link to search through available openings -- more complete job descriptions can be found by clicking on the individual job names.
-The "Apply for this job" link at the bottom of a job description will create an e-mail application, which can be sent directly to the supervisor using the "Apply" button toward the bottom of the screen.
+Jobs can be found under the "Student Employment" tab found there.
+Use the "Find a Job" link to search through available openings -- more complete job descriptions can be found by clicking on the individual job names.
+The "Apply for this job" link at the bottom of the description allows you to generate an online application, which can be e-mailed directly to the supervisor using the "Apply" button toward the bottom of the screen.
 Supervisors will contact you if they wish to interview or hire you.
 If you have not heard anything about your application status within a week or two, you may contact the supervisor via e-mail to re-express interest in the position and to inquire when a hiring decision may be made.

 Getting Paid An I-9 form (used to determine work eligibility) must be on file with the Office of Financial Aid and Student Employment before a student may begin working.

-The form must be completed in person, and specific forms of identification must be presented: acceptable forms of identification include, but are not limited to, a passport OR a combination of a Colgate ID or driver's license AND Social Security card or birth certificate.
+the form must be completed in person, and specific forms of identification must be presented: acceptable forms of identification include, but are not limited to, a passport OR a combination of a Colgate ID or driver's license AND Social Security card or birth certificate.
 (Students are free to submit any acceptable document, a complete list of which can be found on the final page of the I-9 form.)
 All documents must be originals and unexpired

 .
 Additionally, providing documents either that have no expiration date or that expire after your expected date of graduation may help you avoid having to either submit new ID documents or re-verify your employment authorization while enrolled at Colgate.

-are set according to the particular requirements of the position, as well as the number of years the student has held that particular position at Colgate.
+are set according to the particular requirements of the position, as well as the number of years the student has held that position at Colgate.
 No merit pay can be offered, but students remaining in their positions will receive a modest pay increase in each successive year.